Odis McKinney

-Odis McKinney Jr. (born May 19, 1957) is an American former professional football cornerback in the National Football League (NFL) for the New York Giants the Oakland/Los Angeles Raiders, and the Kansas City Chiefs.
-He played High School football at Reseda High in Los Angeles and college football at Los Angeles Valley College in the San Fernando Valley and the University of Colorado and was selected in the second round of the 1978 NFL draft.
+Odis McKinney Jr. (born May 19, 1957) is an American former professional football player who was a cornerback in the National Football League (NFL) for the New York Giants the Oakland/Los Angeles Raiders, and the Kansas City Chiefs.
+He played college football for the Colorado Buffaloes and was selected in the second round of the 1978 NFL draft.

+McKinney played high school football at Reseda High in Los Angeles and college football at Los Angeles Valley College in the San Fernando Valley before transferring to the University of Colorado at Boulder.